Kheexuan/DSP-Audio-Classification-Pipeline-/README.md

 The selected features, including MFCC, spectral contrast, spectral centroid, spectral bandwidth, spectral rolloff, spectral flatness, zero-crossing rate, RMS, and log spectrogram, were able to capture important spectral, temporal, and energy-based properties of the audio.
 Additional analysis of difficult noise-like classes such as aeroplane and helicopter sounds also showed that a more targeted approach, including the use of low-pass filtering and spectral flatness conditions, could improve the representation of these challenging categories.

-Overall, Logistic Regression achieved the best overall performance among the three evaluated models, followed by Random Forest and SVM.
+Overall, Logistic Regression achieved the best overall performance among the four evaluated models, followed by Random Forest , KNN and SVM.
 This suggests that the extracted features were sufficiently informative and discriminative, allowing a simpler model to classify the sounds more effectively than the more complex alternatives.The findings show that strong preprocessing and carefully selected features can have a major impact on classification performance, and that for this dataset, a simpler classifier was the most suitable choice.